Setting up Properties

 Examples of what you can collect with Dynamic Properties:

-To add a dynamic property to an event, click Add Dynamic Property in the events schema dashboard:
+To add a dynamic property to an event, click Add Dynamic Property in the event definition dashboard which can be found by click on an individual event definition within the event library:

 Specify the name of the property and a CSS selector that points to the element on the page with the information you want to capture.
 Whenever the event is triggered, Freshpaint will look up the element with the given CSS selector and attach the text of that element as a property to the event.